Shape of Things to Come (George Benson album)

-Shape of Things to Come is the fifth studio album by the American guitarist George Benson, released in 1968 and arranged by Don Sebesky.
+Shape of Things to Come is the fifth studio album by the American guitarist George Benson, recorded in 1968 and arranged by Don Sebesky.
 It was his first album for A&M Records and his first album to be produced by Creed Taylor, who would remain his producer until 1976.

 Background

 After four years and three different labels, Benson signed with the A&M/CTI label in 1968.
 He was to be the replacement for their star Wes Montgomery, who had died earlier in the year.
 For his first album with the label, producer Taylor brought in all of the labels heavyweights, arranger Sebesky, engineer Rudy Van Gelder, and guest artists Herbie Hancock and Ron Carter.
 The album is mostly cover songs from artists as diverse as Aretha Franklin, The Monkees and Glenn Miller.
 It also contains a pair of original compositions and some reworkings of movie soundtracks.